material-motion/material-motion/concepts/runtimes.md

 A Runtime must be able to initialize with zero arguments.

-    class Runtime {
+    class Runtime
       function init()

-    }
+A Runtime can be in the following states:

+- Initializing
+- Active
+- Idle

+bo

+    class Runtime
+      var state: RuntimeState

 A Runtime must be able to store multiple Director instances.

+    class Runtime
+      var directors: [Director]

-A Runtime may be provided with a new Director at any time in the Runtime's existence.
+A Runtime must allow new Directors to be registered at any time in the Runtime's existence.

+    class Runtime
+      function addDirector(Director)

 Each Director may register an initial set of Intentions in a setup method.